KamwaniAmit/SQL-for-Beginners/README.md

 You will find that DeptID duplicates.
 We must correct the records before proceeding further.

 Let's first see Admin Offices.
+Syntax as below:

 SELECT Id, Employee_Name, DeptID, Department FROM HRDataset WHERE DeptID = 1 ORDER BY Department ASC;